Teriparatide

 Steps to reconstitute

-- Attach new needle for each injection
+- Attach a new, sterile needle to the pen for each injection — never reuse needles

 Teriparatide Cycle